 Exam dates are firm.
 The exam dates will not change unless there is a fire or a flood or something.
-Exams happen about twice a month.
 Exams are closed-book, closed-notes, closed-neighbor, etc. You can bring blank paper.
 Some memorization is required.

 Readings should be completed before class on the day assigned.
 They should prepare you for the learning activities of the day.
 Do your best to understand the readings, but please read them even if you do not understand things fully.
-Then ask questions.
+Then you can ask better questions.